 Step 3: Document Your Learning

-It can be tempting to write an elaborate SQL query, download its results, and call it a day.
-After all, once you’ve written a query, you’ll have already generated the data you need.

-This approach skips one key part of the development process: documentation.
+When learning SQL, it can be tempting to write an elaborate SQL query, download its results, and call it a day.
+Once you’ve written a query, you’ll have generated the data you need.
+However, this approach skips one key part of the development process: documentation.

-Writing documentation allows you to analyze your findings, test your results, and also validate whether or not the outcome of a query or project was what you expected.
+Writing documentation allows you to analyze your findings and test your results.
+You’ll learn to validate whether an outcome of a query or project was what you expected.
 When you’re getting started, your documentation can be as simple as taking notes throughout your development process.

 Ask yourself questions like: “Why did I write this query using these statements?” and “Is there a more efficient way to accomplish this task?”
-In doing so, you’ll be able to flex your learning muscles, and keep track of why you have made certain decisions.
+These questions will help you flex your learning muscles and keep track of why you have made certain decisions.

-Writing documentation can also help you reflect on your project.
-After you’ve written a query, you can go back and read the documentation you have written, which will help you better understand why you approached a problem in a certain way, and whether the result of your project is in fact what you were looking to create.
+WritiWriting documentation can help you reflect on your project.
+After you’ve written a query, you can go back and read the documentation.
+This will help you better understand why you approached a problem in a certain way.
+You’ll be in a good position to evaluate whether the result of your project is, in fact, what you were after.

 Step 4: Write Reports